martimm0/uber-clone-exercise/README.md

-# Uber-Clone
+# Uber-Clone coding exercise
-Uber app clone built with React for iOS and Android
+New programming exercise // Uber app clone built with React for iOS and Android